m3g/lovoalign/README.md

 ```
     tar -xzvf lovoalign.DATE.tar.gz
-    cd lovoalign
+    cd lovoalign/src
     ./configure
     make
 ```

-(You must have some fortran compiler installed)
+(You must have some fortran compiler installed).
+This will create a "lovoalign" executable file in the "lovoalign/bin" directory.
+Add this directory to your path.

 The directory lovoalign/input contains an example input file for the "lovoalign.sh" script, which is mostly self-explicative, but required the Visual Molecular Dynamics (VMD) package.
 With this input file, run lovoalign.sh with: